 Designing two happy paths

-The School Stories site needed to compel readers with a large number of text-based stories.
-I examined comparative digital storytelling experiences that invite story submission (StoryCorps, TMI Project, Refund My Shit Date) and that publish text-based stories (Modern Love, Medium, Humans of New York).
+The School Stories site needed to compel readers with a large number of text-based stories, so I examined comparative digital experiences that have a story submission form for crowd-sourced stories (StoryCorps, TMI Project, Refund My Shit Date, NYTimes' Modern Love).
+One page submission forms allows users to edit past answers easily and review all information at once before submitting—a frictionless experience.

 DEFINING THE USER EXPERIENCE

 I kept these themes from the competitive analysis in mind while sketching concepts for the site and story-collection tool.
-I aimed to design a product that not only made users happy but was also feasible to develop with my limited HTML & CSS skills in WordPress.
+I aimed to design a product that made users happy and was also feasible to develop with my limited HTML & CSS skills in WordPress.

 Empowering diverse user journeys

-Because our goal is to first collect stories, and then share them, our primary CTA invites voices from around the world to share stories about life in schools, past or present, at any level of education.
+Primary CTA invites voices from around the world to share stories about life in schools.

-We require all to share the location where each story took place (no other demographic is required).
-Mapping software wasn’t in the budget for our lean lab, so I invented a free workaround using Google Maps that enables users to read stories visually mapped around the globe.
+Mapping software wasn’t in the budget for our lean lab, so I invented a free workaround using Google Maps visually mapping stories worldwide.

 Results & next steps

-Student researchers shared the stories on social media (Instagram, Twitter, Facebook) and then posted them to the website.
-When shared on social media, the stories not only prompted high story-submission conversion rates, but also built a validating student community encouraging learning outside of the classroom.
+Student researchers shared the 180+ stories on social media (Instagram, Twitter, Facebook) and then posted them to the website.
+When shared on social media, the stories not only prompted high story-submission conversion rates but also built a validating student community encouraging learning outside of the classroom.

 I feel empowered knowing the workflow and system I established has allowed non-designers to maintain the site and grow the project now that I have graduated.
 I’m excited to follow the lab as it evolves with new content.